 You can also use it as a 3 days Uluru travel itinerary.

-Day 1: As we arrived in Uluru, we visited the cultural centre and gained an understanding of Aboriginal culture.
-You can see the big aboriginal exhibition that teaches you about Aboriginal culture, things you can eat at the outback from the plants, buy the painting made by Anangu people and learn the history of Ayers Rock.
+Day 1: As we arrived in Uluru, we visited the cultural center and gained an understanding of Aboriginal culture.
+You can see the big aboriginal exhibition that teaches you about Aboriginal culture, things you can eat in the outback from the plants, buy the painting made by Anangu people, and learn the history of Ayers Rock.

 If you want to avoid the crowd and watch sunsets over Uluru in a relatively peaceful area, head to the right as there is a path with fewer people!
-It is a perfect place to take some Instagram worthy photos and you won’t be disappointed with the amazing colour change that the rock undertakes as the sun sets!
+It is a perfect place to take some Instagram-worthy photos and you won’t be disappointed with the amazing color change that the rock undertakes as the sunsets!

 Uluru Sunrise and Kata Tjuta hike

 Day 2: If there is one thing from this list you want to do, let it be this one.
 It is not like in Bagan Myanmar where you have to rush to find sunrise spots.
 There is a big sunrise viewing deck in Uluru (click on the name above that will take you straight to google maps).
 All you have to do is put your alarm on and get up on time so you won’t miss the stunning sunrise over ayres rock.